Hamilton-Davis/Inventory-Intro-to-Software-Dev/README.md

           toggling the checkbox correctly changes the display mode.
 Additionally, it tests resetting the credentials to default, updating the security question, and the behavior of the home button.
 Mocking is used to simulate user interactions and avoid actual UI popups.

-      Run them in an ide (like PyCharm) to see how they work
+      Run them in an IDE (like PyCharm) to see how they work